lsst/pipelines_lsst_io/middleware/faq.rst

 The `QuantumGraph` generation algorithm begins with a large SQL query (a complicated invocation of `Registry.queryDataIds`, actually), where the result rows are essentially data IDs and the result columns are all of the dimensions referenced by any task or dataset type in the pipeline.
 Queries for all `"regular input" <connectionTypes.Input>` datasets (i.e. not `PrerequisiteInputs <connectionTypes.PrerequisiteInput>`") are included as subqueries, spatial and temporal joins are automatically included, and the user-provided query expression is translated into an equivalent SQL ``WHERE`` clause.
-That means there are many ways to get no result rows - and hence an empty graph - without much information about what was missing.
+That means there are many ways to get no result rows - and hence an empty graph.
-Some common possibilities include:

-- There are no instances of an input dataset type in the input collections.
-- There are no dimension records of a needed type.
-- There is no spatial or temporal overlap between existing datasets and the data IDs accepted by the query expression (e.g. the ``visits`` don't overlap the ``patches``).
+Sometimes we can tell what will go wrong even before the query is executed - the butler maintains a summary of which dataset types are present each each collection, so if the input collections don't have any datasets of a needed type at all, a warning log message will be generated stating the problem.
+This will also catch most cases where a pipeline is misconfigured such that what should be an intermediate dataset isn't actually being produced in the pipeline, because it will appear instead as an overall input that (usually) won't be present in those input collections.

+We also perform some follow-up queries after generating an empty `QuantumGraph`, to see if any needed dimensions are lacking records entirely (the most common example of this case is forgetting to define visits after ingesting raws in a new data repository).

+If you get an empty `QuantumGraph` without any clear explanations in the  warning logs, it means something more complicated went wrong in that initial query, such as the input datasets, available dimensions, and boolean expression being mutually inconsistent (e.g. not having any bands in common, or tracts and visits not overlapping spatially).
+In this case, the arguments to `~Registry.queryDataIds` will be logged again as warnings), and the next step in debugging is to try that call manually with slight adjustments.

-Usually the first step in debugging an empty `QuantumGraph` is to use :any:`pipetask <lsst.ctrl.mpexec-script>` to create a diagram of the pipeline graph - a simpler directed acyclic graph that relates tasks to dataset types, without any data IDs.
+To guide this process, it can be very helpful to first use :any:`pipetask <lsst.ctrl.mpexec-script>` to create a diagram of the pipeline graph - a simpler directed acyclic graph that relates tasks to dataset types, without any data IDs.
 The ``--pipeline-dot`` argument writes this graph in the `GraphViz dot language`_, and you can use the ubiquitous ``dot`` command-line tool to transform that into a PNG, SVG, or other graphical format file:

 .. code:: sh